Boeing says flaw could affect 55 Dreamliners

 ANA said Boeing had contacted the airline to say there were no safety issues involved in shimming and to give a general indication of the inspection procedure.
 ANA said its five Dreamliners are operating normally.

-The 787 problem comes as Boeing rival Airbus EAD.PA investigates the cause of cracks in part of the wings of its A380 superjumbo.
-It also insists its jets are safe.
+The 787 problem comes as Boeing rival Airbus, an EADS EAD.PA unit, investigates the cause of cracks in part of the wings of its A380 superjumbo.
+It also insists its jets are safe. .

 Airbus Chief Executive Officer Tom Enders pledged last week the plane-maker would apply lessons from the A380 glitches to the development of the A350, which is the European company's carbon-composite answer to the 787 Dreamliner.